Ravenbrook/mps/procedure/review.rst

 executed by an experienced `.role.leader`_ to get a low-risk change reviewed quickly, at low cost.

+_`.express.readership`: The readership of this section is experienced review leaders (`.role.leader`_).

 _`.express.brief`: If anything in this section is unclear to you, you're not ready to run express reviews.

-_`.express.try`: If something goes wrong during an express review, and things turn out to be more complicated than you thought, then go back and `.plan`_ a full review.
+_`.express.try`: During an express review, if things go wrong, or turn out to be riskier or more complicated than you thought, just go back and `.plan`_ a full review.
 Record that you did.
 Don't delete the express review record.